DECAfpga/Demistify_example/README.md

 * F12 show/hide OSD

-* The reset button KEY0 resets the controller (so re-initialises the SD card if it's been changed, reloads any autoboot ROM.)
+* The reset button KEY0 resets the controller.
 The OSD Reset menu item resets the core itself.